Updated: Aug 15, 2021

 How to book a Visit (Sales Presentation)

 Question; How do you get a face-to-face meeting?
-Answer; Make sure it's valuable to prospects and make it very easy for them to say “yes.”
+Answer; Make sure you're valuable and make it easy for them to say “yes.”

 Don’t go to extremes

 The Other Extreme.
-It’s all about the customer. (you haven’t prepared).
+You haven't prepared so you wing-it, making it all about the customer.

 The Middle Path.
 It’s all about building trust.
 To trust you they must know you Briefly explain…

 Your personal background and how it can help them

 Where you're located